fMSX

 The best ways to get help are by reporting your problem on the forum or by emailing me directly.
 Due to the large number of requests and limited time, I can't handhold you or help you learn how to use my apps.
 I can only help you if you have found a geniune bug and can explain what it is in clear terms.
 Generally, it takes a week or two to resolve most issues, unless I am sick, busy, or you are asking about something way over my head.

-Also note that reporting problems in the Google Play Store comments is not helpful, as I cannot respond to your complaint and clarify what the problem is.
-Adding negative rating to your Google Play feedback makes it almost certain that I will not waste time trying to help you.
+Also note that reporting problems in a Google Play review is not very helpful, as it makes more difficult for me to respond to your complaint and clarify what the problem is.
+Adding negative rating to your Google Play feedback makes it almost certain that I will not waste my time trying to help you.
 Thus, start by using the forum or emailing me to get help.

 To make my job easier, make sure you...